RemiBou/remibou.github.io/_posts/2020-5-24-Realtime-update-with-Blazor-WASM-SignalR-and-MediatR.md

 ---
 layout: post
 feature-img: "assets/img/pexels/circuit.jpeg"
-tags: [ASPNET Core, Blazor, JSInterop]
+tags: [ASPNET Core, Blazor, MediatR, SignalR]
 ---

 # How to have realtime update in your app with Blazor WASM, SignalR and MediatR

-On eof the big problem with web app is real time update : most of the traffic is from the client to the server, so the server cannot say anything to the client like "there is a new message for you".
+One of the big problem with web app is real time update : most of the traffic is from the client to the server, so the server cannot say anything to the client like "there is a new message for you".
 Fortunately, there is many technical solution for this : server-send events, long polling, web socket ...
-In the .net world we are very lucky because there is one project that help abstracting over which solution to choose (some of them are available only in some web browser) : SignalR.
+In the .net world we are very lucky because there is one project that helps abstracting over which solution to choose (some of them are available only in some web browser or only in some web server) : [SignalR](https://dotnet.microsoft.com/apps/aspnet/signalr).

-I will explain in this blog post how to implement live reloading of a Blazor WASM app with SignalR and MediatR (my other prefered OSS project).
+I will explain in this blog post how to implement live reloading of a Blazor WASM GUI with SignalR and MediatR (my other prefered OSS project).

 ## Setup